Skip to main content

 How Big Is the Incision for ACDF Surgery?

-The skin incision for your fusion surgery is usually between 1-2 inches in length, and it will be made on the left or right-hand side of your neck.
+The skin incision for ACDF surgery is usually between 1-2 inches in length on the side of your neck.

 How Long Does It Take For an Incision to Heal Following an ACDF?